nandit9893/nandit9893/README.md

-# 👋 Hi, I’m Nandit Sharma 👋
+# 👋 Hello, I’m Nandit Sharma 👋

 ### About Me
-- 🌱 I’m currently learning ...
+- 🌱 I’m passionate software developer and web developer located in Uttar Pradesh, India with focus on MERN (MongoDb, Express.js, React.js, Node.js) Stack.
-- 💞️ I’m looking to collaborate on ...
+- 🌱 I’m looking to collaborate and seeking opportunities to kick-start my career in the tech industry.
-- 📫 How to reach me ...
+- 📫 I'm open to collaborate on Full Stack Development projects.
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- 📫 I've profound knowledge in Data Structures and Algorithms.

 <!---
 nandit9893/nandit9893 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.